evennia/evennia/evennia/contrib/slots_handler/readme.md

 delete(self, slots)
 ```
 > Delete the named category or slots.
+> WARNING: If you have anything attached in slots when they are removed, the slots' contents will also be removed.
+This function will return a dict of any removed slots and their contents, so it can act as a pop(), but if you don't catch that data, it WILL be lost.

 **Args:**
 * **slots (list or dict):** Slot categories or individual slots to delete.